PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ### Northern Forest Implementation

 #### Attempt 1

 The northern forest I had first implemented in a smaller form by changing the terrain in the north of the river but without any kind of translation in the terrain, which I thought was way too much work to pull off.
-This way the forest really connected to the Abandoned Mine - so I tried to solve this by including a second, lower entrance at the bottom of the mountain instead.
+This way the forest was not be connected to the Abandoned Mine - so I tried to solve this by including a second, lower entrance at the bottom of the mountain instead.
 And in order to make this forest more special I came up with a tricky hack by which I could let a side stream of the river flow "through" the forest - or at least create the illusion that it does -, which is very problematic from a technical side.
 This way I realised a forest in the north without any need to change much of the mountainous terrain leading to the exchange place and I did spend at least 50 hours on this solution.
 But the forest was much smaller than the one known from v0.56c and v0.64b there was no lake.
 I had a forest in the north now, but realised almost nothing of the initially conceived progression of the player that should arrive here from the river.
-In the end, the work was in vain.
+In the end, the work was mostly in vain.

 #### Attempt 2